vmapps/dashcards/README.md

 	"arguments": [<arguments>,<sent>,<to>,<plugin>]
 }
 ```
+Notes:
-Note: specific template can be defined in configuration file to replace `<plugin>.html` (default).
+- specific template can be defined in configuration file to replace `<plugin>.html` (default).
-Template name should not contain any extension (`.html` will be automatically added).
+- template name should not contain any extension (`.html` will be automatically added).
 ```
 {
 	"title": "<name of the card>",